pauleveritt/scratchpad/tutorial/creatingux/step06/index.rst

 #.
 What exactly does ``@reify`` do?

 #.
-Could you shorten your unit tests by having making a ``DummyRequest
+Could you shorten your unit tests by making a ``DummyRequest
    ()`` in the test's ``__init__``?

 #.
 If you do an expensive calculation for one view,